backblaze-b2-samples/b2-integration-mountpoint-csi/README.md

 ## Next Steps

 The Mountpoint CSI driver's GitHub repository contains several example manifests showing how to use features such as caching, running as a non-root user, and accessing multiple buckets from a single pod.
 See the [Static Provisioning Example directory](https://github.com/awslabs/mountpoint-s3-csi-driver/tree/main/examples/kubernetes/static_provisioning).

+## License

+This project is licensed under the Apache-2.0 License.
+It builds on the static provisioning example in the similarly licensed [Mountpoint for Amazon S3 CSI Driver](https://github.com/awslabs/mountpoint-s3-csi-driver) project.